-The terroir of Chateau L’Eglise Clinet is deep clay and gravel soils without excess water, thanks to the century-old drainage network and natural slopes of the plots.
-However, in this unique case, perhaps plots is the wrong word to use as this Right Bank property abuts the Pomerol cemetery.
+The terroir of Chateau L’Eglise Clinet is deep clay and gravel soils without excess water, thanks to the century-old drainage network and natural slopes which rise to 29 meters at their peak.
+However, in this unique case, perhaps plots are the wrong word to use as this Right Bank property abuts the Pomerol cemetery.

-In the vineyard of Chateau L’Eglise Clinet Bordelaise and Single Guyot pruning techniques are used. to tend the vines.
-Denis Durantou uses an organic compost every 5 years.
-The vineyard is planted to a density of 6,500 vines per hectare.
-However, some of the newer plantings are as high as 8,000 vines per hectare.
+In the vineyard of Chateau L’Eglise Clinet Bordelaise and Single, Guyot pruning techniques are used. to tend the vines.
+Denis Durantou started a program using organic compost every 5 years.
+The vineyard is planted to a density of 6,500 vines per hectare for the old vines.
+However, the newer plantings are as high as 8,000 vines per hectare.

 In fact, one of the first decisions made by Denis Durantou to increase the quality of the Grand Vin was to create Le Petite L’Eglise, which made its debut in 1986.
 Le Petite L’Eglise is not thought of as a second wine by Denis Durantou.
 Denis considers it to be a different expression of his vineyards, due to fact that the fruit comes from his sandier terroir, while L’Eglise Clinet comes from his deep, clay soils.